 If you’re currently experiencing a dental emergency we urge you to visit our trauma page and to contact our office immediately.

 There are two major types of dental emergencies.
 The first is the result of a physical injury where your child’s tooth is chipped, cracked, knocked loose or completely out!
-The second type of emergency involves cases where a child may be complaining of swelling or pain around a tooth that has a cavity or a toothache itself.
+The second type of emergency involves cases where a child may be complaining of swelling or pain around a tooth that has a cavity.

 In this post we’ll provide some context for each situation as well as share some important things NOT to do in those emergencies.